Wild Mountain Thyme (film): Release

 It was released in the United States on 11 December 2020.
 The trailer was released on 10 November 2020, and was criticized for its inaccurate Irish accents and rehashing of hackneyed stereotypes.
 Shanley stated that no one would understand the characters if they sounded like his relatives spoke, and "you have to make the accent more accessible to a global audience".

 It was the eighth-most rented film on FandangoNow in its debut weekend.

+Home media

 The film was released on DVD on 2 February 2021 with no Blu-ray or 4K UHD format.